theogpt/theogpt.github.io/lives-of-alcyone/index.md

 In course of time Mars and Saturn succeeded Herakles and Athena.
 Still the covenant of Ajax and Fomal was religiously carried out, and the eldest son of each house married the eldest daughter of the other, and since all of them were intimate friends from of old, the arrangement always worked well.
 Thus Mizar, the eldest son of Mars, married Fides, and his sister Rama was joined to Brihat, and the destinies of those favoured kingdoms remained for many years in the hands of our band of Servers.
 Naga's Eldest daughter Selene, and Yajna's second daughter Euphra proved specially responsive to the influence of the Mahaguru, and so were able to take the place of their mothers when the latter grew older.
 The twin sisters and their husbands lived to a great age, and showed forth to the last the strong affection which had been the key-note of their lives.
 This was a life of great happiness for all concerned in it, of high aspiration nobly realised; for under the inspiration of the Mahaguru, the ruling families of whom we have written, set themselves to elevate the thought and life of a nation; and to a great extent that effort succeeded.

-Chart XXXIX b
-Central India

-6307 B.C.

-Chart XXXIX b
-Central India

-6307 B.C.

-Chart XXXIX b
-Central India

-6307 B.C.

-Bruce Spes

-Chart XXXIX b
-Central India

-6307 B.C.

-Chart XXXIX b
+Chart XXXIX b - Central India - 6307 B.C.
-Central India

-6307 B.C.

-Borea
-Ursa and Circe appeared in Japan about the year 6000.
-Ursa being female and circe male.

-Ursa
-Circe

 ## Life XL